WPsites/Resize-images-before-upload/readme.txt

 This plugin removes the upload file size limit and turns on the resize function.

 Once this plugin is enabled your images will be resized in the browser before being uploaded to your website (server).
-You will see a new option on the media upload screen to turn on/off the resize functionality.

-This plugin also adds an additional setting to your settings -> media page that allows you to specify the image quality when being resized.
+This plugin adds an additional setting to your settings -> media page that allows you to specify the image quality when being resized.
 The quality value can range from 1-100.
 The higher the quality the larger the file size.
 The default value is 80 which reduces the file size whilst still maintaining a decent quality image.

 * Less bandwidth used for your host when uploading your images
 * No more massive images uploaded to your site for users to sit waiting to view/download